• Skip to primary navigation

 Can I make this with a pastry crust?

-• Pre-heat the oven to 200C/400F.
-Note this is higher than the temperature used for baking the actual pie, so do remember to turn the oven down and let it come back to temperature before baking the assembled lemon meringue pie.
+• Preheat the oven to 200C/400F.
+Note this is higher than the temperature used for baking the pie, so do remember to turn the oven down and let it return to temperature before baking the assembled lemon meringue pie.

 • Make the pastry and use it to line your pie dish.

-• Prick the bottom of the pastry case all over with a fork – this is to allow any air trapped under the pastry case to escape and prevent the case from lifting as it bakes.
+• Prick the bottom of the pastry case with a fork - this will allow any air trapped under the pastry case to escape and prevent the case from lifting as it bakes.

 • Cover the base of the pastry case with a layer of baking parchment and then fill the pastry case with baking beans.
-You can use normal dried beans or even dried peas or rice if you don’t have baking beans.
-You just need.
-You just need something heavy to ensure the base of the pastry case stays flat as it is blind-baked.
+You can use normal dried beans or even dried peas or rice if you don't have baking beans.
+You will need something heavy to ensure the base of the pastry case stays flat as it is blind-baked.

 • Remove from the oven and allow to cool before using.